truclng/slack-clone/README.md

 # Slackr

-1. Background & Motivation
-2. The Task
-3. Getting Started

-## 0. Change Log
+## 0. Clarifications

-* 08/10: Clarified that the password field is for setting new passwords only, and does not need to pull a password from the backend.
+* The password field is for setting new passwords only, and does not need to pull a password from the backend.

-## 1. Background & Motivation

-Web-based applications are becoming the most common way to build a digital capability accessible to a mass audience.
-While there are modern tools that help us build these rapidly, it's important to understand the fundamental JavaScript-based technology and architectures that exist, both to gain a deeper understanding for when these skills may be needed, but also to simply understand the mechanics of fundamental JS.
-Even when working with a high level framework like ReactJS, understanding (in-concept) the code that it is transpiled to will ensure you're a more well rounded web-based engineer.

-This assignment consists of building a **frontend** website in Vanilla JS (no ReactJS or other frameworks).
-This frontend will interact with a RESTful API HTTP backend that is built in JavaScript (NodeJS express server) and provided to you.

-A theoretical background on how to interface with this API can be found the "promises & fetch" lecture.

-The web-based application you build is required to be a single page app (SPA).
-Single page apps give websites an "app-like feeling", and are characterised by their use of a single full load of an initial HTML page, and then using AJAX/fetch to dynamically manipulate the DOM without ever requiring a full page reload.
-In this way, SPAs are generated, rendered, and updated using JavaScript.
-Because SPAs don’t require a user to navigate away from a page to do anything, they retain a degree of user and application state.
-In short, this means you will only ever have `index.html` as your HTML page, and that any sense of "moving between pages" will just be modifications of the DOM.

-## 2. The Task
+## 1. The Task

 Your task is to build a frontend for a UNSW rip-off version of the popular messaging tool [Slack](https://slack.com/).
 If you haven't used this application before (or similar applications like Discord, Teams), we would recommend creating your own slack workspace to place around with the tool.